Qamar Zaman

 Qamar Zaman (born 11 April 1952 in Quetta, Balochistan, Pakistan) is a former squash player from Pakistan.
-He was one of the leading players in the game of Squash during the 1970s and 1980s.
+He was one of the leading squash players in the 1970s and 1980s.
 His biggest triumph was winning the British Open Squash Championships in 1975.
-He lives in Peshawar.
+He is referred to as 'The Stroke Master'.

+Career

 Qamar won the Pakistan junior squash championship in 1968.
-On his first trip to the United Kingdom in 1973, he reached the semi-finals of the British Amateur championship.
+On his first trip to the United Kingdom in 1973, he reached the semi-finals of the British Amateur Championship.
 In 1974, he reached the semi-finals of the British Open and won the Australian Amateur championship.

-In the 1975 British Open, Qamar stunned and beat the defending-champion Geoff Hunt of Australia in the quarter-finals, and went on to win the title beating his fellow Pakistani player Gogi Alauddin in the final 9-7, 9-6, 9-1.
+In the 1975 British Open, Qamar stunned and beat the defending champion Geoff Hunt of Australia in the quarter-finals, and went on to win the title, beating fellow Pakistani player Gogi Alauddin in the final 9-7, 9-6, 9-1.

 Subsequently, Qamar reached the British Open final on four further occasions.
-He was runner-up to Hunt in 1978, 1979 and 1980, and to Jahangir Khan in 1984.
+He was runner-up to Hunt in 1978, 1979 and 1980, and to the legendary Jahangir Khan in 1984.
 He was also runner-up at the World Open four times, losing to Hunt in the finals of 1976, 1979 and 1980, and to Jahangir in 1984.